A

 Boiler room fraud

-This is the illegal practice of cold calling individuals and attempting to pressure them into buying the shares in companies that either do not exist or are virtually worthless.
+This is the illegal practice of cold calling individuals and attempting to pressure them into buying shares in companies that either do not exist or are virtually worthless.

 Bounced cheque